Byron/gitoxide/README.md

   * _potential remedy_: We could generalize the Pack to make it possible to work on in-memory buffers directly.
 That way, one would initialize a Pack by reading the whole file into memory, thus not squelching IO errors at the expense of latency as well as memory efficiency.
+* **Packfiles cannot load files bigger than 2^31 or 2^32 on 32 bit systems**
+  * As these systems cannot address more memory than that.
+  * _potential remedy_: implement a sliding window to map and unmap portions of the file as needed.

 ## Credits